TortAI Adult Key - CAPS Program

 displayed in the bottom right pane.
 Because this key has several dependent features, it may be helpful to reload the key if too many mistakes

 are made selecting features.
-The key can be reloaded by choosing "Restart" under the "Key" menu.
+The key can be reloaded by clicking on the "Restart" (left-most) button.

 Use the "Best" function with caution!
 The keys will function more efficiently if you manually select characters that you are familiar with instead of